 CW&T exists to create the things we want to see in the world.

-CW&T is the art and design practice of Che-Wei Wang & Taylor Levy.
+CW&T started as and remains the two-person design practice of Che-Wei Wang and Taylor Levy.

-Che-Wei Wang [pron. sey-wey] is an artist, designer & architect with expertise in computational and generative design, fabrication technologies, electronics, CNC machining, and metal manufacturing.
-The results range from architecture & sculpture to interactive installations & mobile apps.
-He is the winner of the 2003 SOM fellowship and the Young Alumni Achievement Award from Pratt Institute.
-Che-Wei has taught courses on design, time, creative computing, and inflatables, at various institutions.
-He is an alumnus of MIT Media Lab, ITP at NYU, and Pratt Institute.
+Che-Wei Wang [pron. sey-wey] is an artist, designer, architect, and engineer with proficiency in fabrication technologies, electronics, CNC machining, and metal manufacturing.
+Applying his diverse skill set, he creates innovative products - from architectural and sculptural pieces to interactive installations, mobile apps and everyday products.
+He has been honored with the SOM fellowship, and the Alumni Achievement Award from Pratt Institute.
+For years, he has demonstrated his enthusiasm for teaching by instructing classes on design, timekeeping, creative computing, and inflatables.
+Che-Wei is an alumnus of MIT Media Lab, ITP at NYU, and Pratt Institute.

 Taylor Levy [pron. tey-ler] is an artist & designer with a penchant for taking things apart, understanding how they work, and then putting them back together in a way that exposes their inner workings.The results take on a variety of forms from low-tech electronic sculpture to high-tech software & other executions.
 She has work on view at The Leonardo Museum of Science and Technology and was a resident at Fabrica Interactive in Treviso, Italy.
 She is an alumna of MIT Media Lab, ITP at NYU, and Vassar College.

 For inquiries about your order, please contact: hello[at]cwandt.com

 Address: 493 Greene Ave.

 We make a lot of things.
 Part of our practice is showing our process.
 So, From inception to execution, everything we make is assigned a label to track and share its development over time.